-At acquisition and/or harvesting of ABP sites the Environmental Manager and/or ABP employees will identify any public drinking water source areas, controlled water catchments and other water values as part of the Assessment for High Conservation and Significant Values considering sources listed in Appendix 2 and through consultation with ABP operations.
+At acquisition and/or harvesting of ABP sites the Environmental Manager and/or ABP employees will identify any public drinking water source areas, Controlled Water Catchments and other water values as part of the Assessment for High Conservation and Significant Values considering sources listed in Appendix 2 and through consultation with ABP operations.

-Records of searches and consultation are saved to relevant property folders.
+Record(s) of searches and consultation will be saved to relevant property folders.